 Randomized Trial Of Standard Chemotherapy Alone Or Combined With Atezolizumab As Adjuvant Therapy For Patients With Stage III Colon Cancer And Deficient DNA Mismatch Repair

-This randomized phase III trial studies combination chemotherapy and atezolizumab to see how
+This phase III trial studies combination chemotherapy and atezolizumab to see how well it

-well it works compared with combination chemotherapy alone in treating patients with stage
+works compared with combination chemotherapy alone in treating patients with stage III colon

-III colon cancer and deficient deoxyribonucleic acid (DNA) mismatch repair.
-Drugs used in
+cancer and deficient deoxyribonucleic acid (DNA) mismatch repair.
+Drugs used in combination

-combination chemotherapy, such as oxaliplatin, leucovorin calcium, and fluorouracil, work in
+chemotherapy, such as oxaliplatin, leucovorin calcium, and fluorouracil, work in different

-them from dividing, or by stopping them from spreading.
-Monoclonal antibodies, such as
+dividing, or by stopping them from spreading.
+Immunotherapy with monoclonal antibodies, such

-atezolizumab, may interfere with the ability of tumor cells to grow and spread.
-Giving
+the ability of tumor cells to grow and spread.
+Giving combination chemotherapy with

 View more details from ClinicalTrials.gov.